sophiagavrila/credit-microservices/phase4/README.md

 <br>

-7. Add the `eurekaserver` proeprties to the Config Server Git Repository [here](https://github.com/sophiagavrila/credit-microservices-config/tree/main)
+7. Add the `eurekaserver` proeprties to the Config Server Git Repository [here](https://github.com/sophiagavrila/credit-microservices-config/tree/main) ~ *or you can just call my git repository as your config repo*

 8. Test it!
 Start the `configserver` first, then start `eurekaserver` > Go to `http://localhost:8070/` (fwded port from config)
 > *You will see a dashboard of all instances of a service that's up (none right now)*